varvarigos/GenLLM-chem-predictor/README.md

 ## 🧪 User Interface (Optional)

-A minimal interface for testing the model is provided:
+An interface for testing the model is provided, created using Gradio:

 ```bash
 python3 UI/interface.py